Authorized Early Withdrawal

 - You may not use your current F-1 visa to enter the United States until your SEVIS record has been re-activated.
-You may contact the IS office 30 days before the next available semester start date to request reactivation of your SEVIS record.
-The IS will request to have your SEVIS record returned to active status.
+You may contact the ISS office 30 days before the next available semester start date to request reactivation of your SEVIS record.
+The ISS office will request to have your SEVIS record returned to active status.
 Once the record has been returned to active status, you may apply for your visa and/or return to the United States.

 - You must return to the United States within 5 months in order to keep your immigration status and begin classes by the next available session.

 - If you do not return to the United States within 5 months, you will be required to get a new I-20 and will be obligated to pay another SEVIS Fee.
 You would also need to re-establish the yearlong (2 consecutive full-time semesters) requirement again for benefits such as CPT and OPT.